-Makeup is often a heated topic when it comes to the little ones, as many parents don’t feel comfortable putting it on their kids, which is understandable.
-There have been many discussions about little kids (their parents) on social media putting on too much makeup than what is considered appropriate for their age.
+Makeup is often a heated topic when it comes to younger athletes and teams, as many parents don’t feel comfortable putting it on their kids, which is understandable.
+There have been many discussions about some parents of young athletes on social media, putting on too much makeup than what is considered appropriate for their age.

 Maybe these guidelines should be more directed to mini/youth/junior teams?
-Having a rule for the minimum age of makeup on competitions?
-It is still a hard question though because almost no one agrees on what a “good age” for starting to wear makeup is.
+Having a rule for the minimum age of makeup in competitions?
+It is still a hard question though because almost no one agrees on what a “right age” for starting to wear makeup is.

 There are only 3 bow guidelines: